Buffalo Bills' Damar Hamlin in critical condition after cardiac arrest on field - NewsBreak

 The team tweeted an update overnight saying, "Damar Hamlin suffered a cardiac arrest following a hit in our game versus the Bengals.
 His heartbeat was restored on the field and he was transferred to the UC Medical Center for further testing and treatment.
 He is currently sedated and listed in critical condition."

+On Tuesday, the Bills confirmed Hamlin spent the night in the intensive care unit and remained in critical condition.

+"We are grateful and thankful for the outpouring of support we have received thus far," the team tweeted .

 The remainder of the game was postponed following the injury.
-The NFL didn't say when the rest of the game would be played.
+The NFL said Tuesday that no decision had been made on when the game would be resumed but it would not be resumed this week.

+In a statement Tuesday , Hamlin's family thanked first responders and healthcare professionals at the University of Cincinnati Medical Center for their "exceptional care."

+Jordon Rooney, a family representative who said he has known the player since he was in college, told ABC's "Good Morning America" on Tuesday that Hamlin's family is in "good spirits" and "taking it minute by minute, hour by hour."

 The game was in the final moments of the first quarter when the 24-year-old Hamlin tackled Bengals receiver Tee Higgins.
 A correspondent for ESPN, which was broadcasting the game, said Hamlin "made a hit, he got up, took a couple of steps and then just fell to the ground."